UCObservatories/lick_searchable_archive/doc/developer/deployment.rst

 The Django environment will also need to be created.
 Use these commands to do so::

     $ cd /opt/lick_archive/lib/python3.9/site-packages/lick_searchable_archive

+    # For new database only
+    $ sudo -u archive /opt/lick_archive/bin/python manage.py makemigrations ingest

+    # For both new and updated
     $ sudo -u archive /opt/lick_archive/bin/python manage.py migrate